The Amaryllis [am-uh-RIL-us] is considered one of the easiest bulbs to grow. It also has one of the most distinct appearances.

 The entire bulb is well covered with soil to prevent summer sun scalding.
 Bulbs that have bloomed are carefully transferred from their pots into the garden.

-Some of these bulbs will have made good root growth in the small pots, but most of them will have few roots at this stage so soon after flowering.
+Some of these bulbs will have made good root growth in the small pots, but most will have few roots at this stage soon after flowering.

-If rains are not frequent, additional moisture must be provided and several top dressings of fertilizer during the growing season encourage abundant leaf growth.
+If rains are not frequent, additional moisture must be provided, and several top dressings of fertilizer must be used during the growing season to encourage abundant leaf growth.

 Good Leaf Growth Is Essential